To view the details of an asset

-On the upper right side of the page is the Actions button.
+In the upper right side of the page is the Actions button.
 Use this button to perform actionsIn USM Anywhere you can execute an action from alarms, events, and vulnerabilities to run a scan, get forensic information, or execute a response for a configured AlienApp. on the asset.
-These consist of
+These consist of:

-- Configure Asset, see Editing the Assets for further details.
+- Configure Asset: See Editing the Assets for more details.

-- Delete Asset, see Deleting the Assets for further details.
+- Delete Asset: See Deleting the Assets for more details.

-- Add to Asset Group, see Creating an Asset Group for further details.
+- Add to Asset Group: See Creating an Asset Group for more details.

-- Agent Query, see The AlienVault Agent Queries for further details.
+- Agent Query: See The AlienVault Agent Queries for more details.
 This option is available for users whose role is Analyst or Manager.

-- Asset Scan.
-This option displays or not depending on the sensorSensors are deployed into an on-premises, cloud, or multi-cloud environment to collect log and other security-related data.
+- Asset Scan: This option displays or not depending on the sensorSensors are deployed into an on-premises, cloud, or multi-cloud environment to collect log and other security-related data.
 This data is normalized and then securely forwarded to USM Anywhere for analysis and correlation. associated with the asset.
-See Running Asset Scans for further details.
+See Running Asset Scans for more details.

-- Authenticated ScanAuthenticated scans are performed from inside the machine using a user account with appropriate privileges., see Running Authenticated Asset Scans for further details.
+- Authenticated ScanAuthenticated scans are performed from inside the machine using a user account with appropriate privileges.: See Running Authenticated Asset Scans for more details.

-- Assign credentials, see Managing Credentials in USM Anywhere for further details.
+- Assign credentials: See Managing Credentials in USM Anywhere for more details.

-- Schedule Scan Job, see Scheduling Asset Scans for further details.
+- Schedule Scan Job: See Scheduling Asset Scans for more details.